-- 1.10 Any application to the Court for a Compliance Order will be made under the applicable CPR requirements.2 - 1.11 The Recognised Body shall have 14 days from service in which to file an acknowledgement of service (and any supporting evidence), failing which the Recognised Body may attend but may not take part in the hearing (without permission of the Court) of the FRC's application. - 1.12 The FRC may, at its discretion, but is not required to, publish the outcome of an application for a Compliance Order.
+- 2.6.
+Any application to the Court for a Compliance Order will be made under the applicable CPR requirements.2 - 2.7.
+In accordance with the current Civil Procedure Rules in force, the Recognised Body shall have 14 days from service in which to file an acknowledgement of service (and any supporting evidence), (or such further period as permitted by the applicable Civil Procedure Rules or otherwise with the permission of the Court). - 2.8.
+Where the FRC is granted a Compliance Order by the Court, it will usually ask the Court to order the Recognised Body to pay the FRC's costs. - 2.9.
+The Recognised Body may appeal a Compliance Order with the Court's permission and in accordance with the processes set out in the Civil Procedure Rules or otherwise permitted by the Court. - 2.10.
+The FRC may, at its discretion, but is not required to, publish the outcome of a successful application for a Compliance Order.
+The FRC will not usually announce the fact or outcome of an unsuccessful application for a Compliance Order.

-Financial Penalty
+3. Financial Penalty

-- 1.13 Issue a Notice of Proposed Penalty which: - a.
-Identifies the requirement or obligation; - b.
-Identifies the outstanding non-compliance as at the date of the Notice of Proposed Penalty, together with the FRC's reasoning; - c.
-States the amount of the Financial Penalty proposed; - d.
-States the intention to impose the Proposed Penalty; - e.
-Allows the Recognised Body at least 21 days to make written representations. - 1.14 Consider any written representations which the Recognised Body has made within the period specified in the Notice of Proposed Penalty. - 1.15 Issue a Penalty Notice Decision stating: - a.
-That the FRC has imposed a penalty on the Recognised Body and the amount; - b.
-The information at para 3.1a-c above; - c.
-The time period for payment which may not be less than 3 months from the date of the Penalty Notice Decision. - 1.16 The Act requires the FRC to publish a Penalty Decision Notice in such manner as the FRC considers appropriate for bringing the penalty to the attention of persons likely to be affected.
+- 3.1.
+Issue a Notice of Proposed Penalty which: - a. identifies the requirement or obligation; - b. identifies the outstanding non-compliance as at the date of the Notice of Proposed Penalty, together with the FRC's reasoning; - c. states the amount of the Financial Penalty proposed; - d. states the intention to impose the Proposed Penalty; - e. allows the Recognised Body at least 28 days to make written representations. - 3.2.
+Consider any written representations which the Recognised Body has made within the period specified in the Notice of Proposed Penalty. - 3.3.
+Issue a Penalty Notice Decision stating: - a. that the FRC has imposed a penalty on the Recognised Body and the amount; - the information at para 3.1a-c above; - c. the time period for payment which may not be less than 3 months from the date of the Penalty Notice Decision. - 3.4.
+The FRC shall publish a Penalty Decision Notice in such manner as the FRC considers appropriate for bringing the penalty to the attention of persons likely to be affected.